alffox/classic-game-arcade-clone/README.md

 ## Technical specs
 The game uses JavaScript Object-Oriented Programming techniques.
 The logic to play it is coded in the file https://github.com/alffox/classic-game-arcade-clone/blob/master/js/app.js

-The folder https://github.com/alffox/classic-game-arcade-clone/tree/master/images contains images to add extra features to the game like other characters, stones, collectible items
+The folder https://github.com/alffox/classic-game-arcade-clone/tree/master/images contains images to add extra features to the game like other characters, stones, collectible items.